gamblevore/speedie/README.md

     * Making tools with few lines of code
     * Writing large well-structured programs
     * Create cross-platform GUI (or shell) apps
+* Works natively with Jeebox...
+Probably the best way to learn how to use Jeebox.
 * Not controlled by big-tech.

 Speedie has been written as a passion project with a large amount of hacker-mentality, and it's source code reflects that ;D I did delete most of the rude comments before release, but still... dont expect "corporate behaviour".